 The drawings include the plans prepared by the architect, by the surveyor and by the consulting engineers (i.e., site plans, structural plans, mechanical plans and electrical plans), as well as more detailed drawings prepared by the contractor, subcontractor or supplier called ‘shop drawings’ that have been submitted to and approved by the owner or project design professional.
 A material deviation from these plans will constitute a ‘defect.’

 The specifications – typically written and supplied by the project design professional with the plans – provide even more detail as to the materials to be used, the performance requirements for aspects of the project and the methods or techniques of construction to be employed.
 The specifications fill in the necessary information that is not evident from the drawings and includes materials and workmanship clauses, schedules to provide positional information and prime cost and provisional sums if required.

-'Employer's requirements' is the term used by FIDIC46 to denote the document that defines the purpose, scope and design and technical criteria of the works in design-build contracts.
-As explained by Nael Bunni,47 the employer's requirements are the main source of information for the general obligations of the contractor and should be drafted in a balanced manner so as to effectivly specify the employer's needs, while not limiting the contractor's flexibility in design to meet those needs, and must clearly state the purpose for which the works are intended.
+‘Employer’s requirements’ is the term used by FIDICto denote the document that defines the purpose, scope and design and technical criteria of the works in design-build contracts.
+As explained by Nael Bunni, the employer’s requirements are the main source of information for the general obligations of the contractor and should be drafted in a balanced manner so as to effectivly specify the employer’s needs, while not limiting the contractor’s flexibility in design to meet those needs, and must clearly state the purpose for which the works are intended.

 Bill of quantities

 The bill of quantities, as used in a remeasurement contract, is a list of the materials and their estimated quantities against which the contractors provide their rates during the tender phase.
 The agreed prices are then used for periodic valuation of the works that have been executed.

 Aisha Nadar is a partner at Advokatfirman Runeland AB.